Tooth Extraction and Bone Grafting

 Oftentimes, ideal candidates for tooth extraction are those who have teeth that are affected by the following conditions:

+In some cases, patients may also need an extraction if a tooth is preventing the eruption of another tooth or if it poses a risk of infection before certain medical treatments.
 As stated above, our team will rule out every other course of action before determining that extraction is the best option for you.
-If you are deemed a candidate for extraction, we can thoroughly discuss the plan with you beforehand to ensure as comfortable a process as possible.
+Ultimately, the goal is to protect your overall oral health and set the stage for successful future restorative or orthodontic treatment.
+If you are deemed a candidate for extraction, we can thoroughly discuss the plan with you beforehand to ensure the process is as comfortable as possible.

 How Is the Tooth Extraction Procedure Performed?